Assistant Clinical Professor of Medicine

 David Geffen School of Medicine at UCLA

 He started the program at UCLA to offer the POEM procedure (peroral endoscopic myotomy) as treatment option for patients with achalasia and spastic disorders of the esophagus.
 His research interests include endoscopic device development and application as well as evaluation of existing and emerging endoscopic technologies with a focus on improving patient outcomes.
 He is interested in the application of the emerging fields of submucosal and transluminal endoscopy, including endoscopic submucosal dissection (ESD) for early tumor resection, POEM, and application of devices and techniques to treat gastrointestinal disorders that traditionally were managed surgically.
-He will also be participating in new and ongoing research in GI bleeding in association with the CURE Hemostasis Research Group and collaborates with colleagues around the country in multicenter studies.

 Dr. Sedarat completed his residency in internal medicine at the University of Pennsylvania.
 He completed his fellowship in gastroenterology here at UCLA and returned to UPenn to complete an advanced endoscopy fellowship.
 He is board-certified in gastroenterology and internal medicine and is a member of the American Society of Gastrointestinal Endoscopy, American College of Gastroenterology and American Gastroenterological Association.